Prajwalgawai/Pragyaa-2K23/README.md

 4. Push the changes to your forked repository: `git push origin feature/your-feature`
 5. Submit a pull request outlining the changes you have made.

-## License

-The Pragyaa 2023 website project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for personal or commercial purposes.

 ## Contact